-The United States has been the largest donor of humanitarian assistance to Sudan for more than a quarter century.
+The United States has been the largest donor of humanitarian assistance to Sudan and South Sudan for more than a quarter century.
 The relationship was cemented in the early 1980s, after Sudan became one of only three Arab League states to support the Camp David accords between Egypt and Israel.

 By 1984, USAID’s budget for Sudan included: